 Episode 1 — “Capital R Rake”

-Anthony enters the season with a checklist, a title, and absolutely no interest in love.
-But Kate Sharma arrives and immediately exposes the flaw in his plan: he wants a wife, but what he actually needs is a match.
+Anthony enters the season with a title, a checklist, and absolutely no interest in falling in love.
+His plan is to find the most suitable woman in London and treat marriage like another responsibility to manage.
+Then Kate Sharma arrives and immediately exposes the flaw in that plan: Anthony wants a wife, but what he actually needs is someone capable of challenging the life he has built around duty.

 Episode 2 — “Off To The Races”

-Anthony may be courting Edwina, but the real race is already happening between Anthony and Kate.
-The horse-race episode turns enemies-to-lovers into emotional math, while Penelope’s Lady Whistledown secret starts getting harder to manage.
+Anthony may be publicly courting Edwina, but the real race is already happening between Anthony and Kate.
+Their competition keeps forcing them into each other’s orbit while Penelope discovers that maintaining Lady Whistledown is becoming increasingly difficult as her public and private lives begin colliding.

 Episode 3 — “A Bee In Your Bonnet”

 The bee finally explains Anthony.
-Edmund’s death, Violet’s grief, and Anthony being forced into adulthood become the wound underneath his duty obsession.
-Then Kate becomes the first person who can steady him inside that wound.
+Edmund Bridgerton’s death, Violet’s grief, and Anthony being forced into adulthood become the wound underneath his obsession with duty and emotional control.
+Then Kate becomes one of the first people capable of steadying him when that wound comes roaring back to the surface.

 Episode 4 — “Victory”

-Everyone can see the truth except the people who most need to say it.
-Anthony and Kate keep getting pulled together, Edwina unknowingly names the problem, and Anthony “wins” by proposing to the wrong woman.
+Everyone can see the truth except the two people most determined not to say it.
+Anthony and Kate keep being pulled together, Edwina unknowingly names the emotional problem, and Anthony responds to his growing feelings in the most Anthony Bridgerton way possible: by doubling down on duty and proposing to the wrong woman.

 Episode 5 — “An Unthinkable Fate”

 The engagement tightens around everyone.
-Anthony and Kate try to bury what they feel, Edwina moves closer to the life she thinks she wants, and the season leans harder into the cost of denial.
+Anthony and Kate keep trying to bury what they feel, Edwina moves closer to the future she believes she wants, and the season turns denial from romantic tension into something increasingly painful for everyone trapped inside it.

 Episode 6 — “The Choice”